PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 Which brings us to our fourth exercise, and we’re back to the chest with the Dumbbell Floor Fly.

-Now, you guys know how I feel about the unsupported version of this done on a bench.
+Now, you guys know how I feel about the unsupported version of chest flyes done on a flat bench.
 I feel like it compromises the health of your shoulder and increases the risk of injury where we don’t need to.

-If we simply do this down on the floor, we get two additional benefits.
+If we simply do these dumbbell flyes down on the floor, we get two additional benefits.

 Number one, we have the safety net of the floor to make sure that we’re not over stretching the capsule of anterior shoulder.

-And secondly, we have the opportunity to go a little bit heavier because we can take these up and we can even cheat them up to the top if we have to and lower them down.
+And secondly, we have the opportunity to use heavy weights because we can take these up and we can even cheat them up to the top if we have to and lower them down.

 What we’re really focused on here is getting that eccentric overload, which we know is another driver of hypertrophy.

-Starting position is lying on the floor with a dumbbell in each hand and elbows at about a 90 degree angle.
-Perform flies, allowing the dumbbells to touch at the top of the movement.
-We perform these for three sets of 10 to 12.
+Starting position is lying on the floor with a pair of dumbbells in each hand and elbows at about a 90 degree angle and feet flat on the ground.
+Perform flies, allowing the pair of dumbbells to touch at the top of the movement.
+We perform these dumbbell flyes for three sets of 10 to 12.

 TRICEPS CLOSE GRIP BENCH PRESS

-Which brings us to the direct triceps portion of the workout, which is going to once again be followed by some additional bicep work for volume.
+Which brings us to the direct triceps portion of this challenging workout, which is going to once again be followed by some additional bicep work for volume.

 But this time we’re going to go a little bit heavier.
 We’re going with the Triceps Close Grip Bench Press.

-We select this exercise as a complement to the tricep extensions we did, which was focused more on the long head.
+We select this close grip bench press variation as a complement to the tricep extensions we did, which was focused more on the long head.

 Here, once again, now we’re using some additional weight to focus on the medial lateral heads.

-Performing three sets of six to eight reps, you’ll add a strength-based movement that is more triceps focused to create additional gains.
+Performing three sets of six to eight reps, you’ll add a strength-based movement that is more triceps focused to create additional gains in triceps strength.

 DUMBBELL CURL OF CHOICE

-And the exercise you’re going to pair that up with this time is simply a dumbbell curl of your choice.
+And the exercise you’re going to pair that up with this time is simply a dumbbell curl of your choice using a pair of dumbbells in each hand.

 After all, curls are essentially curls, no matter how you perform them.
 Choose one of them, begin in the classic starting position, pair them as a superset, and perform them for three sets of 10 to 12 reps.